 - Data Processing and Analyses Procedures The development of automated tools for brain morphometric analysis in infants has lagged significantly behind analogous tools for adults.
 Similarly, common standards used in adult functional MRI analyses (such as template space, functional parcellations, MNI coordinates, canonical hemodynamic response functions) do not exist.
 This portion of the program will focus on a summary of technical challenges that developers face, an introduction to tools that are currently available to the scientific community, and discussion of needed standards and capabilities that are still missing.

 - Unique Discoveries and Applications of Infant Neuroimaging Studies Given the challenges associated with collecting and processing infant neuroimaging data, it is important to ask what insights this work has provided.
 What has it helped us understand about trajectories of brain development?
 And how the early environment influences brain development?
 These presentations will highlight the utility of this methodology and provide real world examples of studies in which the right data collection and processing has occurred and allowed for answering important scientific questions.

-The workshop fee is $30.
+The workshop fee is $60.
 Spaces is limited to 50 and pre-registration is required.
-Registration to the pre-conference workshop can be made with conference registration (opening February 28).
+Registration to the pre-conference workshop can be made through this link.

 Organized by the Fetal, Infant, Toddler Neuroimaging Group (FIT’NG)

 Alice Graham, PhD Oregon Health & Science University

 Dustin Scheinost, PhD Yale School of Medicine

 Marisa Spann, PhD, MPH Columbia University Irving Medical Center